jenniferolenchak/HollanderGroup/README.md

 In this section, each group member needs to provide a brief description of what they worked on during the sprint.
 Keep this short and to the point.
 Your trello board and commit history will provide the details

-* Jennifer Olenchak - Created Demonstration.
-Created Velocity Chart.
+* Jennifer Olenchak - Created Demonstration, Created Velocity Chart, Updated front-end HTML to implement user stories.
 * Robin Perlman - Updated Automated Tests for Project Views.
 Created Models for Storing Budget, Payments, or Income.
 Created Edit My Data Page and Updated Dashboard.
 * Amen Naeem - Add manual tests, Updated Manual Tests and create manualtest markdown file in correct format.
 * Allen Pereira - Updated HTML and JavaScript for Web Pages.